Paradox1st/pr_jobboard/README.md

 ## Approach

+Please refer to `initdb.js` for the start of the job source resolution logic.

 The `root_domain` property of the jobboard JSON file can help identify the job source as a job board.
 A key-value pair of `root_domain` and `name` are put into a dictionary, since dictionary (hash map) has a very low look up time, especially when keys are not numeric.